laisescorcio/postgraduate--node-js/README.md

     3) Request body => { "name": "John", "email": "john@example.com" }
         When you need to send a large amount of data to the backend -- it is used to send data to the backend, like a form.
         Sensitive information could be sent through request body (HTTPs - it is more secure than HTTP)

+- Node frameworks: Express, Koa, Fastify, etc.

+// Libraries:
+- RandomUUI() - from node to define a random and unique Id
+- Regex Previewer - to test the regex before use it

 ## Delving deeper into the subject